 Federal Estate Tax

 The federal estate tax is a tax on your right to transfer property at your death.
-The amount exempted from tax by the unified credit is $5 million in 2011 and 2012 with a taxation rate of 35%.
-However, the exemption will return to $1 million in 2013 with a tax rate of 55%.
+The amount exempted from tax by the unified credit was $5 million in 2011 and $5.2 million in 2012 with a taxation rate of 35%.
 The tax will be applied to your entire estate if you are a resident or citizen of the United States at the time of death.
 If you were neither a resident nor a citizen, the tax will be imposed on the value of property you owned located in the United States.
 The gross estate (before the modifications) is the value of all the property interests of the decedent at the time of death.
 At your death, your gross estate that will be calculated for estate taxes will consist of everything you own, where ever located, on other property transferred during life over which you retained some interest or control, and, under certain circumstances, property given away within three years of your death.

 If the value of all assets owned by you and your spouse exceed the exemption amount described above, an estate plan which results in the surviving spouse receiving all the assets may result in estate tax liability at the death of the second spouse.
 This, in turn, reduces the amount available for your children or other beneficiaries.
-Married couples may benefit by two times the exemption amount of $5 million for the next 2 years ($10 million until 2013) if the couple has an estate plan drafted to take full advantage of each spouse's own credit. (see Marital Deduction and Utilizing the Unified Credit).
+Married couples may benefit by two times the exemption amount of $5.25 million in 2013 if the couple has an estate plan drafted to take full advantage of each spouse's own credit or have taken administrative steps to preserve the portability provision for married couples after the death of the first spouse. (see Marital Deduction and Utilizing the Unified Credit).

-When considering into the mix of your gross estate your pensions, retirement accounts and life insurance death benefits, it's easier than you may realize for a working couple to be subject to the estate tax, at least for the next few years.
-The tax on the value of your estate over the exemption amount is 35% until 2013.
-The rate in 2013 will be 55 percent.
+When considering into the mix of your gross estate your pensions, retirement accounts and life insurance death benefits, it's easier than you may realize for a working couple to be subject to the estate tax.
+The marginal tax rate on the value of your estate over the exemption amount is 40%.